vogel/injeqt/README.md

 All services dependencies in injeqt must be QObject descendents.
 This is requirement of Qt meta object system.

-*Setter-based injection of QObject services.*
+*Setter-based injection of QObject services*

 All dependencies are injected by setters.
-Setters are defined in `private slots` part of class and must be marked with `INJEQT_SETTER` tag.
+Setters are defined in `private slots` part of class and must be marked with `INJEQT_SET` tag (`INJEQT_SETTER` is also available for backwards compatibility).

+Additional slots can be marked with `INJEQT_INIT` and `INJEQT_DONE` tags. `INJEQT_INIT` methods are called after all injeqt setters are called - this allows for initializing of object when all services are available. `INJEQT_DONE` methods are called before injector with all its object is destroyed.
+This allows for gracefull shutdown with all services still available (destruction will follow calling all `INJEQT_DONE` methods in system).

-*Several methods of object creation.*
+*Several methods of object creation*

 Injeqt can create object using default contructor or factories.
+It can also receive ready objects from outside (called ready-objects).
+Resolving of dependencies and calling injeqt setters, init and done methods is only done for objects created by injeqt itself - with default constructor method (added with add_type<T>()).
+It can change in future versions of injeqt.

+*Injection into objects*

-It can also receive ready objects from outside.
+Injeqt can also call `INJEQT_SET` methods on objects created outside injector infrastructure.
+Call injector.injeqt_into(QObject *) to do that.
+It will also call `INJEQT_INIT` methods after setting all services.
+No `INJEQT_DONE` methods are called.

 *Small interface*